 As previously detailed in Parts I and II, the PCs (and their allies) had eagerly and readily adopted many of the emergent, data-driven voter-targeting tactics which have proven instrumental to recent electoral wins by right-wing politicians elsewhere in Canada (to say nothing of other jurisdictions).

 Lining up in opposition, the Manitoba NDP could charitably be said to have “started as they meant to go on” in pursuing their own electoral strategy.
-The uncharitable take would be to say that the party “embraced healthcare fetishism”; an emphatically one-note affair, the provincial Dippers’ pitch to voters focused centrally, almost solely on this key theme, largely eschewing other, ostensibly ‘marginal’ topics such as the environment, provincial-Indigenous relations, or trade.
+The uncharitable take would be to say that the party “embraced healthcare fetishism”; an emphatically one-note affair, the provincial Dippers’ pitch to voters focused centrally – almost solely – on this key theme, largely eschewing other ostensibly ‘marginal’ topics like the environment, provincial-Indigenous relations, or trade.

 It shall perhaps be the case, in the days and months to come, that the scale of the provincial NDP’s election-night victories under party leader Wab Kinew may be credited in large part to this “bold” electoral strategy.
 Although not strictly speaking an inaccurate characterisation, I might consider it inapt; whatever “boldness” I witnessed in the conduct of the Manitoba NDP’s digital campaign would be akin to the “boldness” one recognises in fielding an army of cavalry and field cannon in the era of drone warfare.